 Providing a VPN service for free doesn't make any sense, given the costs of running one.
 Hence, some free VPNs may monitor and log your personal information and sell it to third parties such as hackers, scammers, and companies to earn extra money.
 Additionally, some of them come with malware in their installers, which can compromise your security.

 You’ll also have to deal with a smaller server network which results in congestion and slow speeds when you’re using the VPN.
 They also come with strict data caps that limit how much you can use the internet.
-On top of that, free VPNs usually have a hard time unblocking streaming platforms since they can’t keep up with their VPN-blocking technologies.
+On top of that, free VPNs usually have a hard time securely accessing streaming platforms from anywhere since they can’t keep up with their VPN-blocking technologies.

 Bottom Line